BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/succinic/README.rst

 References
 ----------
 ..
-[2] Tran, Mishra, Bhagwat et al., Sustainable Production of Acrylic Acid via 3-Hydroxypropionic Acid from Lignocellulosic Biomass.
+[2] Tran, Mishra, Bhagwat et al., An End-to-end Pipeline for Succinic Acid Production at an Industrially Relevant Scale using Issatchenkia orientalis.
     Nat.
 Commun.
 2023.
     Submitted May 3, 2023.